binarybucks/homA/components/logger/README.md

 # HomA - Logger.js
-This is a command-line utility that logs published messages.
+This is a simple component that logs published messages.
+It can be used to monitor other components or as a starting point for custom components.

 ### Installation
 Install the required dependencies through npm